esphome-tesla-ble

 ble_disconnected_min_time number 300 >0 seconds Sensors will only be set to Unknown if the BLE connection remains disconnected for at least this time (useful if you have a slightly flakey BLE connection to your vehicle).
 Setting it to zero means sensors will be set to Unknown as soon as the BLE connection disconnects.

 fast_poll_if_unlocked number 0 0, >0 Controls whether fast polls are enabled when unlocked.
-If the vehicle is unlocked (and fast_poll_if_unlocked > 0) or a person is detected as present in the vehicle, the vehicle will be polled at update_interval until it is locked and/or no person is present in the vehicle.
+If the vehicle is unlocked (and fast_poll_if_unlocked > 0), it will be polled at update_interval until it is locked.
 This could be useful if you wish to quickly detect a change in the vehicle (for example, I use it to detect when it is put into gear so I can trigger an automation to open my electric gate).
 Set to 0 to disable, any value > 0 to enable.

 wake_on_boot number 0 0, >0 Controls whether the car is woken when the board restarts.
 Set to 0 to not wake, any value > 0 to wake.

-By default the car reports miles, so this integration returns miles.
-In home assistant you can edit the sensor and select the preferred unit of measurement there.
+By default the car reports distances in miles and pressures in bars, so this integration returns these units.
+In Home Assistant you can edit any sensor and select the preferred unit of measurement there.

 Pre-requisites